Latest COVID updates

 I am travelling abroad and need an urgent letter confirming my vaccination status.

-Answer – we are unable to provide the equivalent of a COVID pass.
-Please check the entry criteria for the country you are visiting and contact 119 or request a letter online at https://www.nhs.uk/conditions/coronavirus-covid-19/covid-pass/.
-It is likely that in the event that you do not have time to generate a COVID pass, you will need to make alternative arrangements such as a private PCR test.
-Please speak to your local pharmacy for more information about the PCR services available locally.
+Answer – We are unable to provide the equivalent of a COVID pass.
+Please check the entry criteria for the country you are visiting and contact 119 or request a letter online at https://www.nhs.uk/conditions/coronavirus-covid-19/covid-pass/ (Link).
+The COVID pass is normally available via the NHS App.
+In the event that you do not have time to generate a COVID pass, you will need to make alternative arrangements such as a private antigen/PCR test.
+Please speak to your local pharmacy for more information about the testing services available locally.